 The Muddy Puddles “Mess Fests” are a series of large-scale events hosted by the Ty Louis Campbell Foundation.
 The largest of which takes place annually at Kiwi Country Day Camp (Mahopac, NY).
 The format for a Mess Fest is similar to a carnival with a wide range of tented areas and a wide range of family-friendly activities – from splatter paint to pie tosses (and of course, muddy puddles).
 Mess Fests, however, can be replicated across the country on a smaller scale.
 A do-it-yourself Mess Fest can be as simple as a backyard birthday party that includes puddles, finger paints, tie-dye t-shirts and an egg-and-spoon race.
 Download the Mess Fest kit, here.

 April 1 has been officially proclaimed “National Jump in Muddy Puddles Day” by the Muddy Puddles Project, and it kicked off a whole season of special events benefitting childhood cancer research, including Peppa-inspired Welly Walks, an organized stroll outside in your favorite pair of wellies (rain boots).
 All Welly Walk participants were automatically entered for a chance to win a Meet-and-Greet with Peppa Pig, among other great prizes.
-We are so happy to announce that The Country Children’s Center in Katonah, New York was our grand prize winner!
-On Saturday, June 3rd, the children enjoyed talking a Welly Walk through the woods and jumping in Muddy Puddles with their favorite pig!
-The Welly Walk contest will be underway in September, so be sure to sign-up.
+We are so happy to announce that the Country Children’s Center in Katonah, New York was our 2017 grand prize winner!
+The Welly Walk contest is currently underway again, so be sure to sign-up.
 You could be our 2018 winner (winners will be announced on April 1, 2018).

 Chris & His Momma